khubbar7/Test2/Test2.md

 ### Now lets trim the files and re-run everything

+Sometimes the adapter regions/ the barcode regions contaminate the sequence.
+Also the sequence throws more errors at the end.
+Trimming helps reduce these errors, but may not be worth it.
+You need to look at your FASTqc data before and after trimming.

 Going back a directory and making a new one to keep everything tidy

 ```